zudochkin/awesome-newsletters/README.md

 * [Web Audio Weekly](http://blog.chrislowis.co.uk/waw.html).
 A weekly newsletter for people are interested in the Web Audio API, the Web MIDI API, or sound on the web in general.
 * [Data Is Plural](https://tinyletter.com/data-is-plural).
 A weekly newsletter of useful/curious datasets.
 * [Founders Grid](http://foundersgrid.com/).
 A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
+* [Software Lead Weekly](http://softwareleadweekly.com/).
+A free weekly email, for busy people who care about people, culture and leadership.

 # License